isaachinman/abroadwith-frontend/docs/javascript-style-guide.md

 ## ESLint

 This project uses (ESLint)[http://eslint.org/] to lint JavaScript.
-The linting rules in place are relatively strict, and undoubtedly opinionated.
+The linting rules in place are relatively strict, and opinionated.

 All ESLint rules can be found in the `eslintConfig` object inside the top-level `package.json`.

 ## Usage

-Linting is wrapped into a pre-commit hook with git.
+Linting should be wrapped into a pre-commit hook with git.
 This means that you _cannot_ commit code to the repository unless it maintains proper styling.